 Ever since I got my first plastic 35mm camera at the age of 9, I knew I was meant to be a photographer.
 I was that obnoxious little kid running around commanding everyone to pose for a picture.
 There was something magic about the translation from the real world to film that captivated me; something magic about the idea of saving a moment forever; and there was something magic about how putting life into my tiny little rectangle - just the way I wanted - made me feel so relieved.
 I have always said I want to live a hundred different lives, and I am well on my way.
 Photography allows me to put myself in any place and feel like I am part of something bigger.
-It has become a part of my identity; it helps me explain who I am.
+It has become a part of my identity; it helps me explain who I am by showing people the way I see things.

 My work from Ghana is my most important to date.
 In 2012, as a result of a Google search (literally "volunteer orphanage africa" for no other reason than I felt it was something I needed) I quit my jobs, moved out of my apartment in San Francisco, and signed up to volunteer in Ghana (West Africa).
 I lived in a small village called Ofaakor on a compound with Good Shepherd School and Orphanage where I taught 6th grade.
 The rest of my waking moments were spent with all these kids.
 I read stories, helped with homework, played anything (often barefoot soccer), tucked them into bed, and cared for them when they were sick - often with Malaria.
 I became a mom to a village, and it was incredible.
 These images serve as a visual collection of the kids and the place that taught me so much more about life than I thought I would ever know.